Know Everything About Asthma

 Always consult a specialist if a child is under asthmatic symptoms, as it can be life-threatening.
 Seek help from primary care at the time of emergency.

 Asthma can develop at any stage of life.
 According to a study, adults are more likely to have persistent symptoms than children.
 Some factors that increase the chances of developing adult-onset asthma are:

 - Respiratory issues

 Occupational asthma generally occurs due to exposure to irritants present in the workplace.
 In the following work environment, allergens can trigger asthma:

 - Laboratories, zoo and pet shops, where animals co-exist

 - Indoor swimming pools

 - Metalwork and engineering

 - Electronics assembly industries

-Asthma is a chronic respiratory condition that can be controlled but not cured.
+Asthma is a chronic respiratory condition that can be controlled with the help of urgent care.
 It can affect every age group, and the symptoms range from mild to severe.
 Asthma is also a key risk factor of COPD, especially in patients who have had severe asthma since childhood.